Work-Stress Reduction

 • 9 Steps to Work-Stress Reduction

-When experiencing discomfort, you can effectively navigate intense emotions by recognizing stressors, establishing boundaries, enhancing communication, and leveraging support services.
+When experiencing discomfort, you can effectively navigate intense emotions by recognising stressors, establishing boundaries, enhancing communication, and leveraging support services.

 15 Contributors to Work-Stress